 Assessment Policy: Inclusion policy is closely linked with assessment policy.
 The main objective of assessment policy is to diagnose the learning needs of the student.
-Based on the effective assessment the statement of the current attainment and cognitive ability, we can ascertain if the student is underperforming.
-The profile of strength and weakness of the student can be identified from which the teaching strategies should be developed.
+Based on the effective assessment of the statement of the current attainment and cognitive ability, we can ascertain if the student is underperforming.
+The individual needs of the student can be identified from which the teaching strategies should be developed.